darklab8/fl-darkstat/README.md

 - put file into root of Freelancer folder and start
 - visit http://localhost:8000/ as printed in console to see web site locally

+P.S.
+The tool uses lazy filesyste approach by grabbing first file with matching name.
+I did not use full paths.
+So don't have folder "DATA2" duplicating all files in same FreelancerDiscovery folder

 # Acknowledments

 - The tool was strongly inspired by [flstat](https://discoverygc.com/forums/showthread.php?tid=115254) originally written by Dan Tascau